Mzizovic, Czech Republic, July 2018.

 The best volunteer-led non-profit that I have had the privilege to join.

-Matt Mason is the Executive Director of this great organization.
+Matt Mason is the former executive director of this great organization.

-Every year, he organizes a poetry competition called "Louder than a Bomb" for high school students in the Midwest.
+Every year, he organized a poetry competition called "Louder than a Bomb" for high school students in the Midwest.

 Matt is the current Nebraska State Poet and has made it his mission to host a poetry event in every county in Nebraska during his term.